 In 1957, a prominent member of 67 years was Martha Graham Black, great-granddaughter of the Rev. James Graham, who gave the church its new name 153 years earlier.

-Today the Rev. Dr. Reyes Fillmore leads a ministry team including Bill Larson, Choir Director and Organist, Carolyn Leah, director of Christian Discipleship, Alexander Ruzanic, director of Youth Ministry, and Kelly Miskis, Revolution worship coordinator.
+Today, Pastor Jason Freyer leads a ministry team including Bill Larson, Choir Director and Organist, Carolyn Leah, director of Christian Discipleship, Alexander Ruzanic, director of Youth Ministry, and Kelly Miskis, Director of Emergent Worship and Arts.
 In addition to serving its membership’s worship and ministry needs, Beulah sponsors summer camps and programs for children in the community and ongoing outreach programs for children and adults, including Beulah Christian Preschool, a nationally accredited nondenominational Christian program for children ages 6 weeks to kindergarten.
 Tracy Belmonte serves as preschool director.

 Beulah has also renewed its dedication to mission that will expands on its annual youth and adult mission trips, leadership in Pittsburgh Presbytery missions to sister churches in Malawi and organized responses to needs found in Pittsburgh neighborhoods.